 The Company has been named as a defendant in various lawsuits and claims arising in the normal course of business.
 While we have procured reasonable and customary insurance covering risks normally occurring in connection with our businesses, we have in certain cases retained some risk through the operation of self-insurance, primarily in the areas of workers' compensation, property insurance and general liability.
 In our opinion, these other lawsuits and claims, both individually and in the aggregate, are not expected to have a material adverse effect on our financial position, results of operations, or cash flow.
+In addition, see the Subsequent Event referenced in Note 16 - Contingencies, which is incorporated herein by reference.

-Discussed below is one of our ongoing environmental proceedings.
-For further information on environmental issues, see Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Environmental Regulation and Note 15 - Liabilities for Dispositions and Discontinued Operations.
+For further information on environmental issues, see Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Environmental Regulation, Note 15 - Liabilities for Dispositions and Discontinued Operations and Note 16 - Contingencies.